Sunday, February 22, 2009

 Here's what I don't care for:

 I hate my counter tops.
 I really, really dislike my flooring.
-It looks dirty even when it's just been washed.

 I dislike--strongly--this oven.
 I've never liked it, but since the incident of the open house weekend (when it blew-out two burners) it's never been quite right.
 It's not big enough for the large meals I sometimes get to prepare.